0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/production-node.md

 We set up the Ethereum node first as it takes a long time to synchronize.

-There are numerous ways to set up an Ethereum L1 environment; we will use Geth for this.
-We recommend Geth, but a Sepolia node is OK too.
+We recommend using Geth but a Sepolia node is OK too.

 Follow the instructions provided in this [guide to setup and install Geth](https://geth.ethereum.org/docs/getting-started/installing-geth).